 We are developing protein feed supplemnent for livestock animals.

 The GSR-AD-BOLTTM and GSR-FLOTM processes provide products and services to convert waste nutrients into valued byproducts and reclaimed cleaner water for on-site operations.
-Especially nutrient runoff from the agricultural sector has been blamed for algae blooms affecting natural water bodies across the globe.
-Excessive nutrient loads feeding algal blooms is a financial burden on drinking water treatment, hurts the tourism and recreation industry, commercial fishing industry, property values, and affects the health of humans, pets, and the environment as per the Environmental Protection Agency:
+Nutrient runoff from the agricultural sector has especially been blamed for algae blooms affecting natural water bodies across the globe.
+Excessive nutrient loads feeding algal blooms are a financial burden on drinking water treatment, hurt the tourism and recreation industry, commercial fishing industry, property values, and affect the health of humans, pets, and the environment as per the Environmental Protection Agency:

 The GSR-AD-BOLTTM enhances the economic and environemental performance of digesters designed for power and/or renewable natural gas production, by creating marketable valued products from low/no value digestate produced by digester systems.